cameronwp/hurtlingthrough.space/src/pages/posts/20180121-fun-with-typography-in-css/index.md

 <><>annotated lorem ipsum on Chrome<><>

-_The top of the 'N' matches the top first line and the bottom of the 'N' matches the bottom of the second line._
+_The top of the 'N' matches the top first line and the bottom of the 'N' matches the bottom of the second line.
+This is right._

 <><>annotated lorem ipsum on Firefox<><>

-_The 'N' has been shifted upward._
+_The 'N' has been shifted upward.
+This is not quite right._

 It looks like Firefox prioritizes and applies `line-height` differently when you define `first-letter` and `first-line`.
 I'm not 100% sure why but [this thread](https://bugzilla.mozilla.org/show_bug.cgi?id=371787) might be relevant?
 I really dislike browser hacks, but I'm also anal retentive about this sort of thing so I went looking for hacks.
 I came across [`@-moz-document`](https://developer.mozilla.org/en-US/docs/Web/CSS/@document), which I liked for its declarative specificity but no, it's [a security risk and will be dropped in Firefox 59](https://www.fxsitecompat.com/en-CA/docs/2015/moz-document-support-will-be-dropped/).
 Diving deeper, I found the [`@supports` query](https://css-tricks.com/the-at-rules-of-css/#article-header-id-10).
 It's even hackier, but you can check if a browser supports a specific CSS property and then apply styles accordingly.
 Here's how I changed my media query to account for Firefox's weirdness.